On Holocaust Remembrance Day: A third of survivors in the US are poor

 An estimated one-third of the 100,000 survivors in the country live at or below the poverty line, according to The Blue Card, a nonprofit organization that provides financial assistance to survivors of the genocide that killed more than 6 million Jews in Europe.

-Compared to the 10% of Americans age 65 and older who live in poverty, as reported by the US Department of Health and Human services, Holocaust survivors are a much greater risk group.
+Compared to the 10% of Americans age 65 and older who live in poverty, as reported by the US Department of Health and Human Services, Holocaust survivors are a much greater risk group.

 "We're dying out.
-In another 10 years there won't be a Holocaust survivor left," said Magda Rosenberg, who lost her entire family at Auschwitz concentration camp in Poland.
-Now 88 years old, Rosenberg lives in Long Island, New York.
+In another 10 years there won't be a Holocaust survivor left," said Magda Rosenberg, who lost her entire family at the Auschwitz concentration camp in occupied Poland.
+Now 88, Rosenberg lives in Long Island, New York.

-Of the 50,000 Holocaust survivors residing in the New York Metropolitan area, 52% are considered "poor," living below 150% of federal poverty guidelines, or an individual annual income of less than $18,000, according to Selfhelp, an organization that has assisted victims of Nazi crimes since 1936.
+Of the 50,000 survivors residing in the New York Metropolitan area, 52% are considered "poor," living below 150% of federal poverty guidelines, or an individual annual income of less than $18,000, according to Selfhelp, an organization that has assisted victims of Nazi crimes since 1936.

 "It's a shocking statistic," said Hanan Simhon, vice president of Holocaust Survivor Services at Selfhelp.